You're in luck! The bridge ahead is still intact. (an Invader throws a car off the bridge and heads for Michael) Michael Ford:

 - Of course, the pirates themselves completely fail to notice the (badly) hidden policemen who are singing along with them.

-- And let's not forget the scene where the pirates sing loudly about how quietly they are sneaking up to the Major General's house before engaging in a little burglary in "With Cat-Like Tread" (the badly hidden policemen join in here as well occasionally).
+- And the scene where the pirates sing loudly about how quietly they are sneaking up to the Major General's house before engaging in a little burglary in "With Cat-Like Tread" (the badly hidden policemen join in here as well occasionally).
 "A fly's footfall would be distinctly heard" indeed.

 - Arsenic and Old Lace makes this a Running Gag, first with hero Mortimer completely failing to notice his Ax-Crazy brother Jonathan sneaking up behind him with a curtain cord, and then taken to Refuge in Audacity levels with the policemen who visit the house.
 Not only do they completely misinterpret the reason for Mortimer being tied up, but they don't recognize Jonathan and Dr. Einstein from wanted posters in the precinct even while he's trying to kill them.
 This is given a brutal Lampshade Hanging by the police chief later.
 And, of course, there's the ultimate Running Gag about the bodies in the cellar, which the police don't investigate even when told about them... four times.

 - In Pokémon Live!, Jessie and James report that Ash got away from them while walking right past him.

 - How about spotting that one Lego piece you really need?
 That one piece you KNOW there are several copies in the same pile?
 That very one piece you saw FIVE times when you weren't actually looking for it?